 We eliminate the headaches of the permitting process

 The dock permitting process can be a bit overwhelming.
-We are committed to staying up to date on all regulatory and subdivision changes affecting Lakes Keowee, Hartwell, Thurmond, and Bowen.
+We are committed to staying up to date on all regulatory and subdivision changes affecting Lakes Keowee, Hartwell, and surrounding lakes.
 We understand the different processes and can take care of the permitting process from start to finish, making the it hassle-free for you.
 Give us a call at 864.882.7671 and we will take care of all of your permitting needs.

 We’ve summarized information for the most common questions we receive about permits below for convenience.
 Duke Energy has all of this information and much more on their website (www.duke-energy.com/lakes/LakeServicesApplications.asp).